-Montreal’s McGill University ranked third in Canada, according to Times Higher Education.
+Montreal’s McGill University ranked third in Canada and 42nd globally, according to Times Higher Education.
 McGill is the only Canadian university represented in the World Economic Forum’s Global University Leaders Forum.

 Offering more than 300 degree subjects to more than 31,000 students, from 150 countries, McGill is one of three universities in Quebec at which you can learn in English.
 In fact, nearly a quarter of the student body is from overseas.

 University of Alberta

 The University of Alberta, with its main campus in the province’s capital - Edmonton - earned the sixth spot in the top 10 Canadian universities and the 136th spot on the Times Higher Education list of the world’s top universities.
 If you’re interested in energy research, the University of Alberta offers outstanding programs linked to this industry, including programs dedicated specifically to oil sands study.

-U of A’s variety of majors as well as the achievements of its alumni (who have founded over 70,000 organizations across the world) contributed to its ranking.
-Moreover, faculty members have received more 3M teaching awards than any other Canadian university.
+U of A’s variety of majors as well as the achievements of its alumni, who have founded over 70,000 organizations across the world, contributed to its ranking.
+A distinguished faculty has received more 3M teaching awards than any other Canadian university.

 University of Waterloo

-The University of Waterloo is known for its engineering and physical sciences program (which the Times Higher Education Magazine places in the top 75 programs globally).
-It’s also got one of the world’s largest academic co-op programs.
+The University of Waterloo is known for its engineering and physical sciences program, which the Times Higher Education Magazine places in the top 75 programs worldwide.

 University of Calgary